 The Public Identifier URI/FQDN field is a variable-length field containing zero or more Public Identifier

 URI/FQDN subelements, as defined in 8.4.2.21.14 (Location Identifier report).
+Each URL/FQDN field is a variable-length fieldencoded in accordance with IETF RFC 3986.

 Proposed resolution: Revised